aidanwhiteley/books/README.md

 --google.client.clientSecret=xxxxxxxx --google.client.clientId=yyyyyyyy --facebook.client.clientSecret=aaaaaaaa --facebook.client.clientId=bbbbbbbb

 Otherwise, see the Spring documentation for more options.

+You will also need access to a Mongo instance.
+The connection URL (in the yml files) will result in the automatic creation of a Mongo database and the two required collections (dependant on the security config of your Mongo install).

 ### Sample data
 There is some sample data provided to make initial understanding of the functionality a bit easier.